Article

 Michael Papadopoulos

-Michael Papadopoulos is a Cutter Expert, Chief Architect of Arthur D. Little’s (ADL's) UK Digital Problem Solving practice, and a member of ADL's AMP open consulting network.
+Michael Papadopoulos is a Cutter Expert, Partner in ADL Catalyst, and a member of ADL's AMP open consulting network.
 He is passionate about designing the right solutions using smart-stitching approaches, even when elegance and architectural purity are overshadowed by practicality.
-Mr. Papadopoulos leads the scaling of multidisciplinary organizations by focusing on continuous improvement,… Read More
+Mr. Papadopoulos leads the scaling of multidisciplinary organizations by focusing on continuous improvement, establishing quality standards, and following solid… Read More

 Nicholas Johnson

-Nicholas Johnson is a Partner at Arthur D. Little (ADL) in ADL’S Digital Problem Solving practice, based in London.
+Nicholas Johnson is a Partner at ADL Catalyst, based in London.
 He focuses on how emerging digital technologies can be harnessed to drive transformation of both the business and its internal technology function.
 Mr. Johnson believes that the technology patterns/approaches used in the past are no longer appropriate to today’s challenges, and that businesses must adopt new approaches.
-With over… Read More
+With over 20 years in technology consulting, he has worked… Read More

 Michael Eiden